 Questions Answers

 Who may report?
 Reports can come from a number of different sources, including:

-Investigators
+• Investigators

 Research personnel

 Oversight committees/staff members

 Research Compliance Officer of the VA

 Subjects/family of subjects

 Institutional personnel

 • The media

 • The public

 Anonymous sources

-Who do the reports go to?
-Verbal or written reports may be made to either of the following:
+Who do the reports Verbal or written reports may be made to either of the following:

-IRB Administrator
+go to?
+Director of Research Compliance-IRB

 Research Compliance Services (RCS)